KStateMachine/kstatemachine/docs/index.md

 }
 ```

 `DataState`'s `data` field is set and might be accessed only while the state is active.
-When `DataState` is activated it
+At the moment when `DataState`
-requires data value from a `DataEvent`.
-You can use `lastData` field to access data after state exit, it falls back
+is activated it requires data value from a `DataEvent`.
+You can use `lastData` field to access last data value even after state exit, it falls back
 to `defaultData` if provided or throws.

 ### Corner cases of `DataState` activation

 1. Implicit activation. `DataState` might be activated by `Event` (not `DataEvent`) that is targeting its child state.
-   In this case `data` field of `DataState` is assigned by `lastData` field.
+   In this case `data` field of `DataState` is assigned with `lastData` field value.
    If state is activating the first time `lastData` falls back to `defaultData` if provided, otherwise exception is
    thrown.
 2. Activation by `undo()` of `UndoEvent`.
-This works same way as for transition that was undone.
+This works same way as undone transition.
 3. Activation by `FinishedEvent`. `FinishedEvent` may contain non-null data field. `DataState` receives this data
    if its type matches. `DataExtractor` class is responsible for matching.
 Such transition might be created only by
    `transitionConditionally()` function.
 4. Activation by non data event.
-This should not be necessary, but it might be done same way as in case 3.
-Using
+This should not be necessary, but it might be done manually, same way as in case 3.
-   custom `DataExtractor` you can pass any data from any event type to `DataState`.
+   Using custom `DataExtractor` you can pass any data from any event type to `DataState`.

 ## Arguments